• Skip to primary navigation

 • Green onions: Use green onions or chives.

-• Tomatoes: Any type of tomato works: grape tomatoes, tomato on the vine, Roma tomatoes, or beef steak tomatoes.
+• Tomatoes: Any tomato works: grape tomatoes, cherry tomatoes, tomato on the vine, Roma tomatoes, or beef steak tomatoes.
 Cut the tomato into thin slivers.

-• Pomegranate molasses (optional): If you've never tried cooking with pomegranate molasses (or dibz roman in Arabic), it's a thick syrup made from pomegranate that is sweet and tangy.
-It's used in a lot of Lebanese recipes like fattoush, sheikh el mahshi, baked stuffed kibbeh, beef sambousek, and lahm bi ajeen.
+• Pomegranate molasses (optional): Pomegranate molasses (or dibz roman in Arabic) is a thick syrup made from pomegranate.
+It's sweet, tangy, and used in many Lebanese recipes like fattoush, sheikh el mahshi, baked stuffed kibbeh, beef sambousek, and lahm bi ajeen.

 See the recipe card at the bottom of the post for quantities.